 Right next to the Kenrokuen garden is the reconstructed Kanazawa castle.
 Visits are free and can easily be combined with a visit to the Kenrokuen Garden.

-We also went to take a look in Nagamachi, the old Samurai district.
+We also went to take a look at Nagamachi, the old Samurai district.
 There’re some really spectacular villas in this district, but Higashi Chaya impressed us more.

-You can enjoy a nice meal, both lunch or dinner, in the Omicho market.
+You can enjoy a nice meal, both lunch and dinner, in the Omicho market.

 Where to stay in Kanazawa

 The Holiday Inn ANA Kanazawa Sky is centrally located within walking distance of the station and just across the Omicho fish market.